Introduction To Systems Thinking (For Practical People)

 - Basic Investment Strategy (The way you are investing your money)

-- Deposits (The places where money is stored)
+- Bank Accounts (The places where money is stored)

-Lastly, you must understand the way the parts of the system interact with each other.
+Lastly, you must understand how the parts of the system interact with each other.
 This could look like this:

-Rectangles represent the parts of the system and the flow is visualized by the arrows between parts.
-In the case of this example, flow means the flow of money.
+Rectangles represent the parts of the system and flow is visualized by the arrows between parts.
+In the case of this example, flow means the flowing (movement) of money.

 - 1) Your fixed costs (rent, food, and insurance)